Enabling support for theDocumentation Index

 - Add the following configuration to the bottom of the Home Assistant configuration.yml file.

-Be sure to update the example IP address 192.168.1.15 with the IP address of your Home Assistant standalone add-on or other proxy server.
+192.168.1.15 with the IP address of your Home Assistant standalone add-on or other proxy server.
 Your IP address might start with 192.168.
 10.0. .

 Restart Home Assistant, and you’re all set!